metamn/mr-ui/src/components/HockneyGrid/HockneyGrid.md

 ### Gotchas

 - Showing gridlines is unnecessary since Firefox has a great, far better grid inspector.
-- Using `1fr` instead of `320px` it seems to be more `real` and error prone .... its only drawback is that it breaks the typographic grid's horizontal positioning.
+- Using `1fr` instead of `320px` it seems to be more `real` and error prone ....
+Drawbacks: 1.) it breaks the typographic grid's horizontal positioning 2.) there is no media query for `fr`
 - Also, thinking in fixed column size, when the content doesn't justifies it, it's a bad practice.
 - `justify-content: center` combined with `font-size: 110%` and grid size `320px` pushes content left out of screen in landscape mode.
 - `justify-content: center` doesn't really makes sense in CSS Grids with `fr` metrics.
 With `fr` the grid always fills the container.